LemiSt24/SG2022-We-Got-The-Moves/README.md

 ### Youtube Videos

-Exercises are links with their corresponding Youtube videos provided darebee using [PierfrancescoSoffritti / Android-youtube-player library](https://github.com/PierfrancescoSoffritti/android-youtube-player)
+Exercises are links with their corresponding Youtube Videos provided using [PierfrancescoSoffritti / Android-youtube-player library](https://github.com/PierfrancescoSoffritti/android-youtube-player)
 .